 Dr Evatt initiated Australia's first independent foreign policy and became widely recognised around the world as a supporter of the right of the smaller nations to peaceful development and equality.

 As leader of the Australian delegation to the meeting that founded the United Nations in San Francisco in 1945, he took the step of including a woman in the delegation.
-The woman was Jessie Street, and this was a brave step for a political leader to take in those days, when women in politics were not highly regarded by most male politicians.
+The woman was Jessie Street.
+This was a brave move for a political leader in those days, when women in politics were not highly regarded by most male politicians.

-In 1948 Dr Evatt was elected President of the General Assembly of the United Nations.
-The only Australian to have ever held the position, he presided over the adoption and proclamation of the Universal Declaration of Human Rights, the cornerstone of human rights protection throughout the modern world.
-"It was the first occasion on which the organised community of nations had made a declaration of human rights and fundamental freedoms" said Evatt, "millions of people, men, women, and children all over the world, would turn to it for help, guidance and inspiration."
+In 1948 Dr Evatt was elected President of the General Assembly of the United Nations, the only Australian to have ever held the position.
+He presided over the adoption and proclamation of the Universal Declaration of Human Rights, the cornerstone of human rights protection throughout the modern world.
+"It was the first occasion on which the organised community of nations had made a declaration of human rights and fundamental freedoms", Evatt reflected, "millions of people, men, women and children all over the world would turn to it for help, guidance and inspiration."

-After Labor lost office, the Doc's fights for freedom continued.
+After Labor lost office in 1949, the Doc's fights for freedom continued.
 Against all odds, in 1950 he contested the Communist Party Dissolution Act introduced by the Menzies government in the High Court and won, saving Australia from a serious blot on its democracy.

-Doc Evatt and his wife Mary Alice were great patrons of the arts, and gave encouragement to struggling young Australian artists, including Russell Drysdale and Sidney Nolan.
-They purchased many of their paintings and drawings, and donated them to art galleries and local councils around Australia.
+Doc Evatt and his wife Mary Alice were also great patrons of the arts and gave encouragement to struggling young Australian artists, including Russell Drysdale and Sidney Nolan, purchasing many of their paintings and drawings and donating them to galleries and local councils around the country.